cefjoeii/mern-crud/README.md

-# mern-crud
+# MERN CRUD Starter Kit

-A CRUD starter kit using MongoDB, Express.js, React.js, and Node.js.
+A Create, Read, Update, and Delete starter kit using MongoDB, Express.js, React.js, and Node.js.
+REST API was implemented on the back-end.
 Semantic UI React was used for the UI.

 Make sure MongoDB service is running.